ibm-cloud-docs/speech-to-text/output.md

 > **Note:** The smart formatting feature is beta functionality that is available for US English only.

-The `smart_formatting` parameter directs the service to convert dates, times, series of digits and numbers, phone numbers, currency values, and Internet addresses into more conventional representations.
+The `smart_formatting` parameter directs the service to convert dates, times, series of digits and numbers, phone numbers, currency values, and internet addresses into more conventional representations.
 The service performs smart formatting only on the final transcript of a recognition request, just before the result is returned to the client, when text normalization is complete.
 The conversion makes the transcript more readable and enables better post-processing of the transcription results.
 You set the parameter to `true` to enable smart formatting; by default, no smart formatting is performed.

 Smart formatting is based on the presence of obvious keywords in the transcript.
 For example, times are identified by keywords such as *AM* or *EST*, and military times are converted if identified by the keyword *hours*.
 Phone numbers must be either *911* or a number with 10 digits or with 11 digits that start with the number *1*.